gvwilson/sensibleadventures/litany/story.md

 false-color images,
-and real-time summaries of social media feeds devoted to the upcoming satellite launch, occult conspiracy theories, and the seemingly inexorable collapse of the world's ice sheets, fishing stocks, and insect populations.
+and real-time summaries of social media feeds devoted to the upcoming satellite launch, occult conspiracy theories, and the concurrent collapse of the world's ice sheets, fishing stocks, bee populations, and willingness to do actually *do* anything.

 "Hello,"
 Robbie said calmly.